 “This enclosure provided the most welfare improvements for a species.
 The whole area increases activity and interest for the animal and hugely improves their conditions.
 The other team that received a prize was the Elephant team for demonstrating to us that making positive changes is of great benefit to the animals in their care and for pushing forward improvements.
 They have a renewed vitality to improve welfare across the whole department and are coming up with new proposals to do so.
-This team were very helpful with improving the record system and showing me how it all works.”
+This team were very helpful with improving the record system and showing me how it all works.

-Colin continued ” The Sun Bear enclosure was a build in progress when I left last visit.
+“The sun bear enclosure was a build in progress when I left last visit.
 Now I have seen it completed it does look great.
-Multi levelled, with multi access, it allows great climbing challenges and different textures with opportunity to feed away from eachother.
+Multi-levelled, with multi-access, it allows great climbing challenges and different textures with opportunity to feed away from each other.
 It also allows visual barriers and looks great to the viewing public.
 Another clear piece of evidence that the staff are willing to make major changes to improve the animals lives and demonstrates to us that the funds are being spent wisely.”

 Progress continues and while there is still more to do at Hanoi Zoo, this fantastic partnership with both Yorkshire Wildlife Park and Animals Asia Foundation, demonstrates the zoo’s commitment to making further improvements, and are supported in the knowledge that they can ask for expert advice when it be might needed.